jtcarden0001/personacmms/restapi/docs/design.md

         - DEL  /groups/{groupId}/assets/{assetId} -> No, seems like it would delete the asset
     - I can see the groups that an asset is assigned
         - GET  /assets/{assetId}/groups
-- I can use task templates as a starting point for common tasks for categorized assets (example: oil change on a vehicle)
-    - I can CRUD task templates
-        - POST /task-templates (JSON)
-        - GET  /task-templates/{taskTemplateId}
-        - GET  /task-templates
-        - PUT  /task-templates/{taskTemplateId} (JSON)
-        - DEL  /task-templates/{taskTemplateId}
-    - I can create a task for an asset using an existing task template as a starting point
-        - I don't think we need a path for this, we can list or get a task template and load that into a template that will be used as a partially complete task that can then be posted.
 - I can use tasks to digitally represent work for an asset that does not represent a need to do the work
     - I can CRUD tasks
         - POST /assets/{assetId}/tasks (JSON)